cosimopyn/MS_Audit_Sys/README.md

 # Distributed Audit System

 ## Introduction
-This project provides a platform to set up a private blockchain network.
+This project provides a platform to set up a private blockchain network as a distributed audit system.
+Contracts of Ethereum play a role of containers in this scenario to store audit records.
-Each node in this cluster has its own identity, as well as public and private keys to encrypte records.
+Each node in this cluster has its own identity, equipped with public and private keys to encrypte records.
 As the server, it can read encrypted audit records of all customers.
+It owns seven nodes to guarantee consensus mechanism to work well when customers are few.
-As a customer, it only interacts with the server rather than other customers.
-It can write and read audit data from its own contract, while has no access to other customers'.
+As a customer, it can write and read audit data from its own contract.
+It only interacts with the server, independent of other customers.
 This system is equipped with several characteristics:
   - Distribution: The whole system is decentralized without the need of a trusted authority.
   - Privacy: All data in contracts are encrypted.
 Besides, a customer can access to its own contract rather than others'.